 Matcha is of bright green color, especially when it is of ceremonial grade.
 The lower the grade, the less vibrant the color of matcha powder becomes.
 Unlike traditional Japanese green teas, hojicha has a reddish-brown color.
 The hue of hojicha slightly varies depending on the harvest date, roasting level, and whether it is made from Sencha (unshaded green tea), Bancha (common green tea), or Kukicha (twig tea).

 The green tea leaves used for both teas are first steamed, and then dried.
 Matcha is made by stone-grinding flat dried tea leaves (Tencha) into a fine green powder.
 Hojicha is made by slowly roasting tightly rolled dried tea leaves, stems, stalks, or twigs resulting in a loose leaf tea.
-Hojicha can also be ground into a fine powder.
+Like matcha, hojicha can also be ground into a fine tea powder.

 Fresh matcha has a vegetal aroma, as to be expected from its vibrant green color.
 As a roasted green tea, hojicha has a soothing, almost therapeutic earthy and smoky aroma.
 Tea shop owners often brew hojicha to attract customers into their stores.